OSC/frame-renderer/README.md

 ## Creating new job settings

-Job settings are essentially a set of Arguments you want to execute a job with.
+Job settings are essentially a set of arguments you want to execute a job with.
 Logically, it's something like *I want to render the first 10 frames of this scene and get an email when it's done*.

 To create set of job settings simply press the ![new_submission](/docs/imgs/new_submission.PNG)